-Director Pauline M. Pelletier, Director Deborah Sterling, Ph.D., and Counsel Lauriel F. Dalier will be presenting a CLE webinar titled "Protecting Cannabis IP: Viability of Cannabis Patents, USPTO Guidance on Trademark Applications, Copyrights" on Tuesday, October 27, 2020 from 1:00 p.m. to 2:30 p.m.
+Director Pauline M. Pelletier, Director Deborah Sterling, Ph.D., and Counsel Lauriel F. Dalier will present a CLE webinar titled "Protecting Cannabis IP: Viability of Cannabis Patents, USPTO Guidance on Trademark Applications, Copyrights" on Tuesday, October 27, 2020 from 1:00 p.m. to 2:30 p.m.
+ET.
 This webinar is hosted by Strafford.

 In 2019, the USPTO departed from its longstanding position prohibiting registration of cannabis-related marks when it issued guidance for trademark applications of hemp-based goods and services.
 However, the legal status of cannabis impacts trademarks, which could be advantageous for those in federal compliance but problematic for those not in compliance.